Skip to main content

 • Create transparency on how your team efforts are contributing to the company’s purpose & goals.
 Answer the question why am I doing this? for each team member.

-• Organise a feedback session where people can come up with ideas to help your team & company’s mission.
-Co-creation is key if you want people to feel proud of the organisation they work for.
+• Organize a feedback session where people can come up with ideas to help your team & company’s mission.
+Co-creation is key if you want people to feel proud of the organization they work for.

 2. Recognition

 Recognition is the communication between employees/managers who reward each other for reaching specific goals or attaining high-quality results in the workplace.
-Recognising or honouring employees for this level of service is meant to encourage repeated actions.
+Recognizing or honoring employees for this level of service is meant to encourage repeated actions.

 Actions on a company level: